iivanoo/covid-apps-observer/data/data_community/reports/resources/com.joinzoe.covid_zoe___2.4.0/report.md

 > Good for up to date info.
 I'm unable to log my vaccination, told to ensure I have latest updates etc. so even reinstalled app to ensure this, but still can't.
 Disappointing<br> :date: __2021-03-10 12:56:37__

-> I had a lateral test turns out to be positive and a lab test turns out negative, does this app help me what I need to do next NO. Use the lab tests use the track and trace app.
-More accurate.<br> :date: __2021-03-10 09:54:30__

 #### 1-star reviews